smithashley/Yelp-Reviews-Dimensional-Data-Model/README.md

 - Create dimensional data model to show entity relationships

 ## About the dataset
-- Yelp crowd sources reviews of local businesses.
 - This dataset is a subset of businesses, reviews, and user data across 10 metropolitan areas: Montreal, Calgary, Toronto, Pittsburgh, Charlotte, Urbana-Champaign, Phoenix, Las Vegas, Madison, and Cleveland.
 Only reviews that Yelp recommended at the time of data collection were included.
 - This amounts to 8,021,122 reviews of 209,393 businesses.
 - Dataset is available here: https://www.yelp.com/dataset

 ## Use case
+- Yelp crowd sources reviews of local businesses
 - Use Ads to help drive traffic to businesses with a lower review count
 - “Yelp Ads puts your business in front of consumers nearby who are looking to make a purchase.
 82% of Yelp users visit intending to buy a product or service and 89% of those who buy do so within a week, according to Nielsen.”